shanmugabalajiofficial/HackerRank-SQL-Solutions/README.md

-# HackerRank-Python-Solutions
+# HackerRank-SQL-Solutions
-This repository contains solutions to various Practice problems of SQL on HackerRank.
+This repository contains the solutions to various problems of SQL on HackerRank.
+Each problem is solved using MySQL.

 # Structure of the Repository
 This Respository contains folders named with Problem statement and solutions for the problems as SQL file in the respective folders.